Skip to main content

 Food Waste Collection Trial FAQ's

-You will have two food waste containers, a small indoor kitchen caddy (7 litre) to put in your kitchen and a larger food waste bin (23 litre) for you to put outside for collection.
+Participating households have two food waste containers, a small indoor kitchen caddy (7 litre) to keep inside and a larger food waste bin (23 litre) for you to empty the smaller caddy into and put out for collection.

-The food waste is collected weekly on the same day as your household waste and recycling bins.
-Place your outside food waste bin at the kerbside with your household waste or recycling bin by 7am.
-Your food waste will be collected by a different vehicle and at a different time of the day.
+The food waste is collected weekly on the same day as your residual waste and recycling bins, which is a Friday for participating streets.
+Place your outside food waste bin at the kerbside with your residual waste or recycling bin before 7am on your collection day.
+Your food waste is collected by a dedicated food waste vehicle, so will be emptied at a different time of day to your other bins.

-You can put all forms of cooked and uncooked food in your food waste bin including:
+You can put most forms of cooked and uncooked food in your food waste bin including:

 • Fruit and vegetables